fasterthanlime/gonzales/README.md

 ## gonzales

+**Disclaimer: this is *not* a fast server.
+Don't use it if you need a fast server.
+I cannot emphasize this enough.**

 Gonzales is a simple HTTP library for ooc based on libmicrohttpd

 It's optimized for ease of use, not for performance.